Pesopes/romanetool/CUSTOM_SCENARIOS_GUIDE.md

 - "icon" – A small image that is visible only in the scenario picker. **Leave blank to not show any picture**
 - "author" – Just a small acknowledgment for your hard work.
 Visible only in the scenario picker.
 - "year" –  Visible only in the scenario picker.
+- "hidden" – if true it will not be visible in the scneario picker.
+Useful if it is under development and not ready for others to view but it is still accessible by using a direct link.

   > The "icon" and "entrypoint" options both pick from the root of the your scenario folder